-Title Rio Tinto’s ESG report card is a colossal ‘fail’ Degree of recognition International Media name/outlet Investor Daily Media type Web Country Australia Date 28/07/20 Description Rio Tinto was praised for its attempts to embrace Indigenous land rights, and was rated the top mining company in Corporate Human Rights for two years running in 2018 and 2019.
+Title Rio Tinto’s ESG report card is a colossal ‘fail’ Degree of recognition International Media name/outlet Investor Daily Media type Web Country/Territory Australia Date 28/07/20 Description Rio Tinto was praised for its attempts to embrace Indigenous land rights, and was rated the top mining company in Corporate Human Rights for two years running in 2018 and 2019.
 One year later, it legally blew up the 46,000-year-old cultural site at Juukan Gorge in Western Australia’s Pilbara.

 Clearly the way we assess a company’s sustainability and environmental behaviour and our cultural heritage legislation needs to change.
 In particular, there is a case to strengthen the recognition of Indigenous peoples’ rights and culture in ESG (environmental, social and governance) scoring systems.

 Familiar to the finance sector and aiding investors to rate companies, an ESG score is a report card for publicly listed and large private companies where they are rated for their environmental, social and governance performance.
 The environmental rating might include issues such as climate change, CO2 emissions, oil spills, carbon intensity, water use or the adoption of an environmental management system.
 A social rating may cover issues such as health and safety incidents, the number of fatalities, work diversity, and community engagement.
 A governance rating covers an organisation’s board composition, its audit committee and whether it has a good governance system overall.

 But the independent agencies that conduct these ESG scores all have very different rating treatments for Indigenous issues.
 When we glean through all the indicators for each rating agency for Indigenous issues, there are none that cover cultural artefacts.